cpypasta/apc/README.md

 1. Make all males a Diamond, with the option of including rare furs.
 This will not affect Great Ones.
 1. Make some males a Diamond, with the option of including rare furs, where you tell the tool what percentage you want to be a Diamond.

+The modded population files can be found at the following directory: `C:\Users\{username}\Documents\APC\mods`.

+## Caveats:
 This tool was tested on Windows 11 with the game installed via Steam.
 If your game files are saved somewhere else besides where Steam saves them, use the `apc set-save [SAVE_PATH]` command to tell the tool which path to use.

-The modded population files can be found at the following directory: `C:\Users\{username}\Documents\APC\mods`.
+Not all furs are defined in the tool.
+It is a work in progress, and it takes a lot of time, so expect some gaps.
 ## How To Build

 | Note: This code was built and tested with Python 3.10.10.